Our Medicinal Mountain in the Cape Floral Kingdom

 “Fynbos is one of the 6 floral kingdoms of the world, but none of the other kingdoms have as much diversity – there are 9000 species alone and 80% of them are endemic to the Western Cape – so they are hugely reliant on each other.
 These eco-systems are so delicate, and modern day scientists are still learning about them.
 But most of this knowledge was already established by my ancestors.
 It’s that knowledge that I hope to pass on.”

 Roushanna Gray is a legend amongst indigenous plant experts in the Western Cape.
-She lives on a rugged and remote plot of land near Cape Point, where she runs the well-renowned Good Hope Nursery.
+She lives on a rugged and remote plot of land near Cape Point, in the heart of the Cape Floral Kingdom, where she runs the well-renowned Good Hope Nursery.
 She is the picture of radiance and good health – spritely and bright-eyed with an unabated enthusiasm for her work.